- Courses

 Mentoring is available to support you during times of challenge in your ministry and/or discernment for work role changes.

-We offer consultation with an experienced mentor who will help you reflect about your ministry and vocation.
+Subject to availability, we offer consultation with an experienced mentor who will help you reflect about your ministry and vocation.
 The mentor may also suggest readings to help define the structure and purpose of your stay.

 You can explore whether you want this to lead to credit-rated postgraduate study or to enrolment on one of our master’s degree programmes.
 Sarum College has experienced tutors in the fields of spiritual direction, spirituality, liturgy, ministry, leadership, doctrine and the Bible.

-£137 for a 24-hour visit including lunch, supper, bed and breakfast in a single ensuite room with one hour of accompaniment or mentoring;
+A 24-hour visit including lunch, supper, bed and breakfast in a single ensuite room with one hour of accompaniment or mentoring;

-£147 for a 24 hour visit as above but with an additional lunch;
+A 24 hour visit as above but with an additional lunch;

-£215 for a 48-hour visit with two lunches, two suppers, two nights bed and breakfast in a single en-suite room and an hour of accompaniment or mentoring.
+A 48-hour visit with two lunches, two suppers, two nights bed and breakfast in a single en-suite room and an hour of accompaniment or mentoring.

 How do cultural tropes, like those found in Black Mirror, help bridge the gap between what academic theology espouses and what the everyday Christian believes?
 In his research as a student on the MA in Theology, Imagination and Culture, Peter Butchers explored platonic philosophy, digital theology and eschatology, and pastoral practice around death and dying.